LitSignal/site-policy/Policies/amendment-to-github-terms-of-service-applicable-to-u-s-federal-government-users.md

 {{/tip}}

-This Amendment is an agreement between Atanemi, LLC ("Litsignal" or "Company") and U.S. federal government users of the Litsignal.com web site (the “Service”) and applies solely to any U.S. Government agency users who use or access the Service on behalf of a U.S. federal government agency (the "Agency").
+This Amendment is an agreement between  ("Litsignal" or "Company") and U.S. federal government users of the Litsignal.com web site (the “Service”) and applies solely to any U.S. Government agency users who use or access the Service on behalf of a U.S. federal government agency (the "Agency").

 You, as a United States government entity, are required, when entering into agreements with other parties, to follow applicable federal laws and regulations, including those related to ethics; privacy and security; accessibility; records retention; limitations on indemnification; fiscal law constraints; advertising and endorsements; freedom of information; and governing law and dispute resolution forum.